phantasma-io-archive/Phantasma-Hub/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Feature Requests

+- Air Drop ( With random feature )
+- Interact with contracts
+- Transfers
+- Transaction Creation
+- List of Address Creation to Base16 to send
+- Deploy Smart Contract